 Weekend breaks from Florence

-The world-famous Carnevale of Viareggio with its parade of floats and masks, which takes place in winter, is rivalled only by Versilia's beaches in the summer – although expats shouldn't expect to find a fee-free beach.
+The world-famous Carnevale of Viareggio with its parade of floats and masks, which takes place each year in winter, is rivalled only by Versilia's beaches in the summer – although expats shouldn't expect to find a fee-free beach.
 The harbour is equally famous and is home to the greatest yacht makers in Italy.

 Expats who are in Versilia in July or August might be able to see the Festival Puccini, a summer opera festival.

 If walking between each of the Cinque Terre seems a bit daunting, expats can visit Porto Venere, which is just before the Cinque Terre on the train line.
 Like Cinque Terre, Porto Venere is a designated UNESCO World Heritage Site.
-Quaint seaside houses painted in bright colours against the backdrop of a stunning seascape, a lone church hewn in rock and stone overlooking the sea, and the magnificent view after walking through Byron's Grotto are just some of the highlights that visitors can look forward to.
-Porto Venere is a truly breath-taking place to spend a weekend.
+Quaint seaside houses painted in bright colours against the backdrop of a stunning seascape, a lone church hewn in rock and stone overlooking the sea, and the magnificent view after walking through Byron's Grotto, are just some of the highlights that visitors can look forward to.
+Porto Venere is a truly breathtaking place to spend a weekend.

 Exploring the countryside of the Maremma is not easily accomplished in a weekend.
 One may be drawn back again and again by Pitigliano, the town teetering on a mountaintop composed entirely of volcanic rock.
 Montemerano is another village that will lure visitors back with its lush plants and gardens in front of every house.
-Scansano also holds appeal to visitors, being home of famous wines and a fantastic medieval festival.
+Scansano also holds appeal to visitors, being the home of famous wines and a fantastic medieval festival.